rodmcnew/largestfiles/README.md

-This is a CLI program that will show you the largest files and directories on your file system.
+This is a CLI program that displays the largest files and directories on your file system.
 This was written in Golang in an effort to better learn Golang.
 ## Usage
 Usage example:
 ```bash